adlnet/xapi-profiles/xapi-profiles-structure.md

 * MUST, if objectStatementRefTemplate is specified, set the Statement object to a StatementRef with the `id` of a Statement matching at least one of the specified Statement Templates.
 * MUST, if contextStatementRefTemplate is specified, set the Statement context statement property to a StatementRef with the `id` of a Statement matching at least one of the specified Statement Templates.

+A Profile Validator validating a Statement MUST validate all the Learning Record Provider requirements for a Statement Template are followed.

 ### Statement Template Rules

 Statement Template Rules describe a location or locations within statements using JSONPath, then describe the restrictions on that value, such as inclusion, exclusion, or specific values allowed or disallowed.
 For example, to require at least one grouping, the rules might be something like: